RunestoneInteractive/httlads/_sources/Happiness/more_data.rst

 Introducing Pivot Tables
 ------------------------

-We can make all of this a bit easier using pivot table!
+We can make all of this a bit easier using pivot tables!
 This is a really useful tool to have in your toolbox, and many other tools you use will support the creation of pivot tables as well.

 1. The idea behind a pivot table is to take the unique values from some column and make them the titles of a bunch of columns, while summarizing the data for those columns from a number of rows.
 For example, suppose you had a table with three columns: user, movie, rating.
-What would be more easy to look at would be to have a column for each movie and a row for each user with the rating in the cell corresponding to a user and a movie.
+What would be easier to look at would be to have a column for each movie and a row for each user with the rating in the cell corresponding to a user and a movie.
 This is exactly the use case for pivot tables.
 You can see an example of transforming the orginal